-Lafayette’s rare book holdings of some 15,000 volumes include incunabula—among them the magnificent Nuremberg Chronicle of 1493—and other early imprints reflecting the development of printing during the hand-press period (ca. 1450-1800).
+Lafayette’s rare book holdings of some 20,000 titles include incunabula—among them the magnificent Nuremberg Chronicle of 1493—and other early imprints reflecting the development of printing during the hand-press period (ca. 1450-1800).
 The collection also includes important works from the last two centuries—first editions of Charles Dickens, productions from William Morris’s Kelmscott Press, and photogravures of Edward S. Curtis’s The North American Indian.
 The rare books are searchable by author, title, subject, and keyword in the library’s catalog.

 Skillman Library maintains a growing collection of published works about the man for whom the College is named.
 Particular strengths include biographical sources, children’s literature, 18th century imprints concerning Lafayette in the French Revolution, works documenting Lafayette’s 1824-25 "Farewell Tour" of America, and works on Franco-American friendship, particularly the assistance rendered by France to America during the American Revolution and America to France in World War I.